garild/TSP/README.md

 #  Track Software Projects
 ` This project is something similar to Jira, but of course no as advanced like jira.
-The following functions will be available, such as:`
+The following functions will be available, such as:
-`  - create/update/close/reject task `
+  - create/update/close/reject task
-`  - add remarks `
+  - add remarks
-`  - move task from project to other project `
+  - move task from project to other project
-`  - basic authentication `
+  - basic authentication
-`  - user privileges `
+  - user privileges
-` Im gonna use EF or DacPac for e2e and integration test layer .` ` For other stack like EFK, there will be log dashboard with resitricted privileges etc. ... more info upcomming soon`
+ Im gonna use EF or DacPac for e2e and integration test layer .
+ For other stack like EFK, there will be log dashboard with resitricted privileges etc. ... more info upcomming soon!.`

 #### This project was seperate for 2 application layers: